LukeLIN-web/SystemArchitecture/exam/exam3/exam3.md

 ### a

+cores:  cores are sharing L2 cache.
+We assume that we have eight processors share one L2 cache.
 One chip have 8 cores, so one chip have 8 L1 caches.
 Each SM cores has it icache and dcache.

+Bus: And different chip connect same memory with bus.

 There is one process per core.
 So one chip has 8 process.

-We assume that we have eight processors share one L2 cache.
-And different chip connect same memory with bus.

 we need to calculate bus busy time/ total time.

-Firstly, we calculate one chip bus utilization.

 we need to track **Bus Request Cycles**: The cycles during which the bus is utilized for memory accesses.